 Chalk can be a fun outdoor activity for children during the spring and summer months.
 But boy, does it seems to get everywhere.
 Add small children to the mix, and you may end up with clothes that seem like they are more chalk than fabric.
-And because chalk tends to spread to whatever it touches, it can be a dangerous stain for fabric, carpet, upholstery, and more.
+Also, because chalk tends to spread to whatever it touches, it can be a dangerous stain for fabric, carpet, upholstery, and more.
 White chalk is one thing, but the bright buckets of multicolored chalk is another disaster in the making.
 Luckily, there are some easy things you can do to get the chalk out your clothes.

 1. Shake chalk out.
-One of the first things to do after clothing becomes stained with chalk, is to shake it out, preferably outside.
+One of the first things to do after clothing becomes stained with chalk is to shake it out, preferably outside.
 Shaking the chalk inside could cause it to spread to other surfaces that may come into contact with fabric or carpet.
 If the clothing is not delicate, you can hit the clothing against something to try to get all of the chalk out.
-For delicate clothing, gently shaking should do
+For delicate clothing, gently shaking should do.

 2. Wash Normally.
 For most clothes, if no chalk is visible, you can now try washing on a normal cycle.
-Before drying make sure to double check to make sure all of the chalk has truly been removed.
+Before drying, make sure to double check to make sure all of the chalk has truly been removed.

 3. Tough Stains Need Rubbing Alcohol.
-If the chalk stain remains after shaking it out, or after washing you may want to try rubbing alcohol.
+If the chalk stain remains after shaking it out or after washing, you may want to try rubbing alcohol.
 Be aware that you'll want to use caution when you use rubbing alcohol; The smell is bothersome for many.
 It can irritate your skin.
 You should avoid contact with your eyes.
 And the rubbing alcohol can remove color from colored clothing.
 You might want to test a tiny spot of rubbing alcohol on an interior seam of the clothing to make sure the item is colorfast.
 To use the rubbing alcohol, you'll want to lay the clothing on a clean white towel and blot with another clean white towel dipped in rubbing alcohol.
 Keep applying and blotting until no more color comes away.
 Rinse clothing thoroughly.

 4. Add Laundry Detergent.
 If any hint of the stain remains, or even if it doesn't you'll want to apply liquid laundry detergent to the stains.
 Rub liquid laundry detergent into the stain and wash according to the directions on the label.
 For an added boost, you can use a stain remover.
 Try a gel stain remover or thoroughly apply a liquid stain remover to penetrate through the chalk stain.
 Wait at least fifteen minutes before moving on to the next step.